 Dr Mary Fisher-Morris CPsychol

-Mary recently completed 13 years as the Head of Research and Clinical Audit in the NHS co-ordinating the many national clinical trials, research projects and clinical audits that were undertaken at the Trust.
+Mary completed 13 years as the Head of Research and Clinical Audit in the NHS co-ordinating the many national clinical trials, research projects and clinical audits that were undertaken at the Trust.

 Mary then undertook some project work at Mersey Internal Audit Agency prior to moving into Consultancy.